airspeedmph/Neo--shhhed-zed-them-fork/README.md

 A dark theme for [Zed](https://zed.dev) that doesn't fight for your attention.

 Most dark themes are designed to be seen, not used.
-They look great in screenshots — vivid, bold, full of contrast — and something about them just feels off after a few hours.
-This theme built the other way around: enjoyable to look at, easy to scan, where the structure of the code comes through instead of the syntax dressing it up.
+This one is built for the other thing — easy to scan, pleasant to look at, where the structure of the code comes through instead of the syntax around it.

 ![shhhed-preview](preview.png)